Andreansx/Networking-lab/README.md

 ---

-## 💡 What's This All About?
+## 💡 What's This Repository About?

-This repository documents my hands-on networking lab - a practical learning environment where I build real skills with enterprise-grade equipment.
-While I'm currently in my second year of high school, I'm already building the foundation for my future career in data center operations and carrier-grade networking through practical experimentation rather than just theoretical learning.
+This is the **central documentation hub** for my networking lab – it contains everything related to the physical infrastructure, configuration backups, and manual installations.
+While I'm currently in my second year of high school, I'm building the foundation for my future career in data center operations through hands-on experience with enterprise equipment.

+**Important Note:** This repository focuses solely on the lab infrastructure itself.
+All specific networking projects (BGP, VLAN setups, Terraform deployments, etc.) are maintained in their own dedicated repositories.

+## 🗂️ What You'll Find Here

+- **Current Device Configurations** - Backups and documentation of running configs
+- **Physical Installation Guides** - How I set up copper cables, keystones, rack mounting, etc.
+- **Lab Infrastructure Details** - Power, cooling, physical organization
+- **Hardware Documentation** - Specifications and setup of physical equipment

 ## 🧪 Lab Highlights

 - **Enterprise Hardware**: Dell servers running virtualization platforms, MikroTik routers, and more [→ details](./docs/hardware.md)
-- **Carrier-Grade Scenarios**: Simulating ISP routing, data center networking, and backbone infrastructure
+- **Carrier-Grade Focus**: Building a foundation in ISP and data center networking concepts
-- **Virtualization Focus**: Leveraging Proxmox to maximize learning with limited physical resources
+- **Virtualization Environment**: Leveraging Proxmox to maximize learning with limited resources
-- **Practical Skills Development**: Building the exact skills needed in modern data centers
+- **Practical Skills Development**: Real-world infrastructure management experience

 ## 🔍 Quick Navigation